Angelica Cortez

 Executive Director

-Angelica Cortez (she/her) is a Los Angeles-born arts leader working at the intersection of music, education, and justice.
-She is excited to join a long legacy of educators who believe in the fundamental power of music education and its ability to impact the lives of young people.
-She served as Interim President and CEO of El Sistema USA, where she collaborated with member organizations across the country that provide music and youth development programming to young people who often face barriers in accessing music education.
-She started her career with the Los Angeles Philharmonic on YOLA, Gustavo Dudamel’s signature program offering free music education and academic support to students around the country.
+Angelica Cortez (she/her) is a Los Angeles-born arts leader and educator committed to music, community, and learning.
+She has served as Executive Director of the SAA for two years and teaches at the University of Southern California, as part of its Arts Leadership program.
+Prior to this position, she served as Interim President and CEO of El Sistema USA, where she collaborated with member organizations across the country that provide music and youth development programming to young people who often face barriers in accessing music education.
+She started her career with the Los Angeles Philharmonic’s Youth Orchestra Los Angeles, Gustavo Dudamel’s signature program offering free music education and academic support to students around the country.
 Angelica was selected as a Sphinx LEAD (Leaders in Excellence, Arts, & Diversity) fellow, a two-year leadership program designed to evolve the industry landscape by empowering the next generation of executive leaders.
-She is an active speaker, educator, and consultant, and teaches at the University of Southern California as part of the Arts Leadership program.
-Outside of her work and healthy obsession with music, she loves writing, cooking, running, reading, and her community.
+She is an active speaker, educator, and consultant.
+Outside of her work and healthy obsession with music, she loves writing, cooking, running, reading, and people.

 Laura Yasuda